qbbbbbb/theory/bbpll algc loopgain jitter.md

 # A Bang-Bang Phase-Locked Loop Using Automatic Loop Gain Control and Loop Latency Reduction Techniques
 ## Introduction

-1. loop gain°¢noise sources and loop latency all decide PLL's output jitter. and the ouput jitter decide the BBPLL gain.
+1. loop gain„ÄÅnoise sources and loop latency all decide PLL's output jitter. and the ouput jitter decide the BBPLL gain.

 2. TDC power-consuming, and enter a strong nonlinear region.